connorrothschild/v4/src/routes/post/adding-a-chart-to-your-d3-tooltip.md

 You can play around with the visualization and checkout the tooltip for yourself below (find the fullscreen version [here](https://connorrothschild.github.io/D3.js/map-overdoses/)):

-<iframe title="Map of opioid-related overdoses, by state, between 1999 and 2017." src="https://connorrothschild.github.io/D3.js/map-overdoses/" width='100%' height="768px" style="background: white;"></iframe>
+<iframe loading="lazy" title="Map of opioid-related overdoses, by state, between 1999 and 2017." src="https://connorrothschild.github.io/D3.js/map-overdoses/" width='100%' height="768px" style="background: white;"></iframe>